ibipul/lang_chain_playground/README.md

  - ensure poetry dependencies are resolved

 ### my-language
 Setup a REST API with langchain serve.
-It serves a RAG bases assistant, which speaks like Mark Anthony in rhetorics and shakespearean tongues, and has an context of George Orwell, it is designed to say pessimistic stuff.
+It serves a RAG based assistant, which roleplays any character from any book/play, with a personality cue, and has an context of George Orwell.
+It can say pessimistic stuff, if you ask it to!
  - `langchain app new my-language --package $PWD/my-assistant`
  - `add_routes(app, my_app_chain, path="/assistant")`
  -  ensure poetry dependencied are resolved